jamescherti/easysession.el/README.md

 ### How to make EasySession kill all buffers before loading a session?

-Here is a code snippet shared by u/capuche on Reddit:
+Here is a code snippet shared by u/capuche on Reddit that closes all buffers before loading a session:

 ``` emacs-lisp
 (defun kill-old-session-buffers ()